 The length and thickness of lashes:

-The length and width of lashes: Your client must understand that you make choices about the lash length and weight based on the condition of her natural lashes.
+Your client must understand that you make choices about the lash length and weight based on the condition of her natural lashes.
 If you don't want to cause fear or concern about their lash condition, focus on sharing the positives of choosing the safe weights and lengths, and how we can quickly achieve longer retention this way without damaging any natural lashes.

 2. Share this DURING the lash extension

 The best way to educate our clients is to allow it to unfold as we prepare them for the lash extension service organically.
 We can talk through our steps and add details that explain why we choose certain products or procedures.
 It will also feel more natural to your client rather than feel as though they are formally taught.